 This program supports municipal ASBs in the administration of legislative requirements under the ASB Act, and the development of programming supporting environmental best management practices.
 Eligible projects include: hiring of qualified staff, implementation of the ASB Act and projects related to: watershed protection, soil conservation, offstream watering and pesticide management.

-Program Application Forms must be received by AF or postmarked on or before January 31, 2017.
+Program Application Forms must be received by Agriculture and Forestry or postmarked on or before January 31, 2017.
 For more information please visit the website using the link above.